Sign In

 Frans Post and the Decoration of the Map

 The four vignettes in the upper right of the map are based on the artwork of Frans Post, who was the first European artist to paint landscapes of the Americas.
-These are of particular importance in the map.
+These are of particular importance on the map.
 In contrast to the decorative elements of the vast majority of 16th-century European maps, which commonly featured allegorical imagery or Europeanized visions of the New World, these representations show everyday life in Dutch Brazil as rendered by an eyewitness.

 Starting with the topmost of the four vignettes, this lengthy image shows two hunting scenes, a battle scene, and, most importantly, a cannibal scene, all representing the Tupinamba indigenous peoples of Brazil.
 Only two of Post's paintings show Tupinambas, thus this engraving expands the Dutch source of information available on the Tupinambas.
 The Tupinambas had long been accused of cannibalism by Europeans, but this was oftentimes reported through unreliable sources.
 The depiction here may represent an accurate historical narrative of the Tupinambas provided by Post, or, also, this vignette could be embellished by Blaeu's influence in order to make the map more salable.